Assassin1065/Chair-entity-template/README.md

 # Chair Entity Template

-This template allows you to make any block with the term "chair" functional by right-clicking the block with an item in your hand.
+This template allows you to make any block with the term "chair" functional by right-clicking the block.

 ## Features